 Day 5.
 Sorrento and back to Naples.

-Last day in Sorrento and we decided to have our breakfast and wonder around the city for one last time.
+Our last day Last day in Sorrento and we decided to wonder around the city for one last time.
 We walked through the lanes into the main square (Piazza Tasso) and visited the Chiostro di San Francesco.
-After spending some quality time here it was time to say our goodbyes to Sorrento and head back to Naples for our second leg of the holiday ‘ROME’

 Hotel Used on this trip

 Hotel Capri Sorrento

 Must Do and See

 - Walk the steps of the cathedral @ Amalfi town.

 - Take a trip to the gardens of Ravello.